JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - It is not scrolling #DONE
 - Create endpoint to fetch 3 users #DONE
 - The endpoint is returning 3 users even if I search for gibberish #DONE
 - Create endpoint to fetch infinite users - This is proving to be difficult as we are fetching the users from clerk.
 For some reason useInfiniteQuery is not available for the endpoint that I created.
-Let us see later what is the issue.
+Let us see later what is the issue #DONE
+###### The issue was that I did not add a cursor parameter which is mandatory for infinite queries
 - For the profiles show 3 profiles and a show more tab, for posts, this should be only for the top selector #DONE
 - Loading spinner should only show for the user being followed #DONE
 - Add those blue lines to the selected category of search results #DONE